googlecolab/open_in_colab/README.md

 To install the extension directly from source:

-1. Clone this repository to your local disk
+1. Clone this repository to your local disk.
-2. Open the Chrome browser, and navigate to chrome://extensions
+2. Open the Chrome browser, and navigate to chrome://extensions.
-3. Ensure that developer mode is enabled (see the switch in the upper-right)
+3. Ensure that developer mode is enabled (see the switch in the upper-right).
 4. Click "Load Unpacked" and choose the location of the `open_in_colab` repository.
    You should see a little colab icon appear in your Chrome extensions icons in your browser bar.